onecompiler/tutorials/perl/hashes/hashes.md

 Hash is an unordered set of key/value pairs.
 They are preceded by `%`.

 Array elements are accessed by using it's indices.
-But Hashes are accesed using it's descriptive keys.
+But Hashes are accessed using it's descriptive keys.

 ## Example